HAProxy config tutorials

 Global settings Jump to heading

 Some TLS settings should apply to your entire load balancer, such as whether to allow older versions of TLS or whether to set a list of preferred ciphers.
-Although there’s often an argument to set these things at the bind
+Although it’s possible to set these things at the bind

 or server